OpenHearing/TabSINT/Specifications/wideband-acoustic-immittance/wideband-acoustic-immittance.rst

      - Test Case
      - Acceptance
      - Verified
-   * - The exam presents chirps with a specified starting and ending frequency for F2, frequency ratio, output levels for ech frequency, sweep duration, window duration, and sweep type.
+   * - The exam presents a chirp with a specified starting and ending frequency, output level, sweep duration, window duration, and sweep type.
-     - Initiate a Swept OAE exam using the Submit button.
+     - Initiate a WAI exam using the Submit button.
-     - Verify that the emitted chirp is the correct starting and ending frequency for F2, frequency ratio, output levels for ech frequency, sweep duration, window duration, and sweep type.
+     - Verify that the emitted chirp is the correct starting and ending frequency, output level, sweep duration, window duration, and sweep type.
      -
    * - The exam presents a number of chirps greater than or equal to the Minimum Number of Sweeps and less than or equal to the Maximum Number of Sweeps.
-     - Initiate a Swept OAE exam using the Submit button.
+     - Initiate a WAI exam using the Submit button.
 Intentionally prevent the exam from meeting the threshold criterion.
 This could be accomplished in many ways including, but not limited to, specifying a very few number of
      - Verify that the exam plays at least the Minimum Number of Sweeps and no more than the Maximum Number of Sweeps, then concludes.
      -
    * - If the noise threshold criterion is met, the exam concludes.